-- Apple App Store investigation.
-The Commission is investigating concerns that Apple mandates the use of its proprietary in-app billing system by app developers on iOS and restricts the ability of iOS app developers to inform users of alternative payment methods outside of apps via antisteering provisions.48 This inspired the DMA's anti-steering provisions (Arts.
-5(4) and 5(5)) and the ban on app stores requiring the use of first party payment systems by app developers (Art.
-5(7)). - Amazon Marketplace investigation.
-The Commission is investigating Amazon's use of non-public data related to its third party sellers to compete with them as a retailer on its own online marketplace, its criteria for selecting which product offer is placed in the "Buy Box", and which sellers can list products under Amazon's "Prime" label on its marketplace.49 Amazon has offered commitments and negotiations are ongoing.50 This investigation inspired the DMA's rule prohibiting the use of business users' data to compete with them (Art.
-6(2)). - Google Shopping decision.
+- Amazon Marketplace investigation.
+In December 2022, the Commission accepted commitments by Amazon barring it from using marketplace seller data, and ensuring equal access to "Buy Box" and the "Prime" label.
+The commitments follow the Commission's investigation into Amazon's use of non-public data related to its third party sellers to compete with them as a retailer on its own online marketplace, its criteria for selecting which product offer is placed in the "Buy Box", and which sellers can list products under Amazon's "Prime" label on its marketplace. - Google Shopping decision.
 The Commission found that Google had abused its dominance by positioning and displaying Google Shopping more prominently than rival comparison shopping services in its general search results pages.
-The General Court partly upheld the Commission's ruling.51 Google is appealing the decision to the Court of Justice.
+The General Court partly upheld the Commission's ruling.
+Google is appealing the decision to the Court of Justice.
 This decision inspired the DMA's non-discriminatory ranking obligation (Art.
 6(5)).

-14. Are there merger rules specific to digital platforms in the EU?
+15. Are there merger rules specific to digital platforms in the EU?

 Art.
-14 DMA requires gatekeepers to inform the Commission of all intended mergers and acquisitions "where the merging entities or the target of concentration provide core platform services or any other services in the digital sector or enable the collection of data," regardless of whether these transactions meet EU merger control thresholds.52
+14 DMA requires gatekeepers to inform the Commission of all intended mergers and acquisitions "where the merging entities or the target of concentration provide core platform services or any other services in the digital sector or enable the collection of data," regardless of whether these transactions meet EU merger control thresholds.

-Article 14
+Article 14 ARTICLE 14 IS DESIGNED TO HELP THE COMMISSION REV

-ARTICLE 14 IS DESIGNED TO HELP THE COMMISSION REVIEW TRANSACTIONS THAT FALL BELOW THE JURISDICTIONAL THRESHOLDS OF THE EU MERGER REGULATION.
+HELP THE COMMISSION REVIEW TRANSACTIONS THAT FALL BELOW THE JURISDICTIONAL THRESHOLDS OF THE EU MERGER REGULATION.